What’s In a License? Microneedle with PRP

 If you experience severe pain, signs of infection, or other unusual symptoms, contact your provider immediately.
 Seek medical attention if necessary.

-Are vampire facials safe for all skin types?
+Is microneedling with PRP safe for all skin types?

 While generally safe, it is crucial to consult with a qualified provider to determine if this treatment is suitable for your specific skin type and condition.